Robin Morrison: Legacy

 In 1993, a television documentary, Sense of Place: Robin Morrison, Photographer, was released, featuring footage of Morrison shortly before his death.
 Sense of Place won Best Documentary at the 1994 Film & TV Awards, and a certificate of merit at the San Francisco International Film Festival.

 The Auckland War Memorial Museum has held three exhibitions of Morrison's works.
 The first was Robin Morrison: Photographer, held from February to April 1997, after which the exhibition travelled across the country to Christchurch, Dunedin, Timaru, Wellington and Rotorua.
-The exhibition was paired the with the release of a book, The Robin Morrison Collection.
+The exhibition was paired with the release of a book, The Robin Morrison Collection.
 The second exhibition, A Decade of Days – Auckland Through Robin Morrison's Eyes (2013–2014), focused on Morrison's urban photography of Auckland in the 1970s and 1980s, and elements of the exhibition were installed at Manukau Institute of Technology and Ōtara Town Centre.

 Robin Morrison: Road Trip, opened in March 2023, and was paired with a re-release of The South Island of New Zealand: From the Road.

 In 2009, the Auckland City Council reissued Morrison's calendar of Ponsonby shot in 1978, as a part of the Auckland Heritage Festival.